Skip to content

 Selvedge

 In addition to these, the selvedge of the kanjivaram, along the border, also becomes a design detail.
-Featuring contrast colours that might reflect the palette of the embellishment in some form, the selvedge punctuates the design, allowing the treatment of the sari’s edge to enhance its structure.
+Featuring contrast or complementary colours that might reflect the palette of the kanjivaram in some form, the selvedge might also feature classic designs such as twill patterns, kannpetu or diamond motifs, vanki (chevron patterns inspired by the traditional armlet), muthu or dotted lines like pearls.
+The selvedge has a greater concentration of threads, making this area slightly thicker than the rest of the sari.
+It punctuates the kanjivaram's overall design, allowing the treatment of the sari’s edge to enhance its structure.

 Beyond the structure and layout of the sari, the kanjivaram is known for the intricacy of its ornamentation.
 The extraordinary detail of the kanjivaram’s embellishment, as well as the complex techniques used by the weavers to achieve this, are fascinating.